asyrafjanai/kollectml/README.md

 $ python inspect_performance.py
 ```

-Then you can do batch prediction using
+Then you can do batch prediction (on sample data - `test prediction.csv`) using

 ```
 $ python predict.py
 ```

-and prediction results will be saved as CSV file in `storage` directory
+and prediction results will be saved as CSV file `prediction_df.csv` in `storage` directory

 ## Making prediction using API endpoint